dlockett133/team-page-generator/README.md

 ## Installation

-In your command-line interface, please invoke the command "npm install" to install all of the dependicies to run the application.
+In your command-line interface, please invoke the command `npm install` to install all of the dependicies to run the application.

 ## Usage